tannewt/wa-law.org/bill/2021-22/hb/1329/1/README.md

 2. Before convening in executive session, the presiding officer of a governing body shall publicly announce the purpose for excluding the public from the meeting place, and the time when the executive session will be concluded.
 The executive session may be extended to a stated later time by announcement of the presiding officer. **The announced purpose of excluding the public must be entered into the minutes of the meeting required by RCW 42.30.035.**

+## Section 8
+> This section adds a new section to an existing chapter [42.30](/rcw/42_public_officers_and_agencies/42.30_open_public_meetings_act.md).
+Here is the [modified chapter](rcw/42_public_officers_and_agencies/42.30_open_public_meetings_act.md) for context.

+1. Prior to taking a final action other than the approval of minutes or an agenda, adjourning a meeting, taking action on a procedural motion, or taking any similar action, a governing body must accept public comment on the motion, proposal, resolution, order, or ordinance upon which the final action will be taken.
+This public comment may be taken at any time prior to the final action and need not occur immediately prior to the final action.
+If public comment has not yet occurred on a motion, proposal, resolution, order, or ordinance, then for the purposes of this section, the adoption of an amendment to the motion, proposal, resolution, order, or ordinance before final passage is not a final action.

+2. Public comment may be accepted orally, through email, or both, at the discretion of the governing body.
+If public comment is accepted orally, it must be accepted from those accessing the meeting through real-time telephonic, electronic, internet, or other means of remote access as well as from those present in person.
+Any public comment accepted through email must be posted to a website established or designated by the governing body.

+3. Nothing in this section prevents a governing body from allowing public comment on items on which final action is not proposed to be taken, or on items not on the meeting agenda.

+4. This section does not apply to a committee of the governing body.

+5. Nothing in this section diminishes the authority of governing bodies to deal with interruptions under RCW 42.30.050, to limit the ability of the governing body to put reasonable limitations on how public comment is accepted, or to require a governing body to accept public comment that renders orderly conduct of the meeting unfeasible.

 ## Section 9
 > This section modifies existing section [42.30.900](/rcw/42_public_officers_and_agencies/42.30_open_public_meetings_act.md).
 Here is the [modified chapter](rcw/42_public_officers_and_agencies/42.30_open_public_meetings_act.md) for context.